 You’ll need to inform employees what their daily allowance is for meals, gratuities, and incidental expenses.
 Many US companies base them on the per diem guidelines set by the General Services Administration for US cities and states and those established by the US Department of State for foreign countries.

-Payment and reimbursement
+Business travel payment and reimbursement

-This part of the policy should explain how travel costs should be paid for — whether through a centralized corporate account, the employee’s own personal credit card, or a mix of both.
+This part of the business travel policy should explain how travel costs should be paid for — whether through a centralized corporate account, the employee’s own personal credit card, or a mix of both.
 Also detail how travelers should submit their expenses for reimbursement, including what kind of forms and receipts are required, the deadline for submission, and the length of time it will take to be reimbursed.